Origins of the War of 1812: Defeating Napoleon

-Creation of Indian barrier state between US and Canada
+Creation of an Indian barrier state between the US and Canada

 The British also had the long-standing goal of creating an Indian barrier state, a large "neutral" Indian state that would cover most of the Old Northwest to be a barrier between the Western US and Canada.
 It would be independent of the US and under the tutelage of the British, who would use it to block American expansionism and to build up their control of the fur trade.

 The British continued to make that demand as late as 1814, during the Ghent Peace Conference.
 However, they dropped the demand since their position had been weakened by the collapse of Tecumseh's Confederacy after the Battle of the Thames.
 Also, they simply no longer considered the goal to be worth war against the US, although much of the proposed buffer state had remained largely under British and Indian control throughout the war.
 However, Britain insisted on including the right for Indians to return to lands they had lost after 1811, which was included in clause IX, even though Britain had doubts that this would be upheld by America.

-American Goals
+American goals

 There were several immediate stated causes for the American declaration of war: